herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

 If you have a dev key, Reboot your yubikey (remove and reinsert) so that ykneomgr works.

-Configure GNOME-Shell to use gpg-agent
+Configure GNOME-Shell to use gpg-agent and disable ssh-agent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Turn off ssh-agent inside gnome-keyring-daemon::